After a camp in Turkey, the Iranian national team travels this weekend to the Mexican city of Tijuana near the US border.

-But it is not under any normal circumstances that Iran is competing in the World Cup.
-While the tournament is just over a week away, the United States and Iran are still at war with each other - and the team's participation in the World Cup was long uncertain.
+But Iran is not competing in the World Cup under normal circumstances.
+With the World Cup just over a week away, the United States and Iran are still at war - and the team's participation in the World Cup was long uncertain.
 In an interview with the AP, some of the players put into words what awaits.

-It was long unclear whether the Iranian team would even be allowed into the United States, where the team is playing all three of its group stage matches.
-But on Thursday, the Iranian Football Federation announced that entry permits had been arranged for the entire squad, and on Friday, the White House confirmed that it had given Iran the green light to enter the country.
+It was unclear for a long time whether the Iranian team would even be allowed into the United States, where the team will play all three of its group stage matches.
+However, on Thursday, the Iranian Football Federation announced that entry permits had been arranged for the playing squad and large parts of the management staff.
+At the same time, it attacked U.S. authorities, claiming that some managers have been denied visas.
+Iran calls it "discriminatory treatment".

 The team's first two matches, against New Zealand and Belgium, will be played in Los Angeles, where there is a large Iranian diaspora.
 The third match, against Egypt, will be played in Seattle.

 "We expect to have a lot of fans in the stadium and there will be a lot of pressure on us because the expectations are high.
-I just hope we can make them proud," says midfielder Mohammad Ghorbani.
+I just hope we can make them proud," midfielder Mohammad Ghorbani told the AP.

 Despite everything that is going on, Ghorbani believes that the team's mission is to perform as well as possible on the football pitch and that is where their focus must lie.
 He believes that as footballers, they can bring joy to the hard-pressed Iranian people through a well-run World Cup.

-"We show that we are a team under one flag that can bring joy to an entire country and show the power of Iranian players and the Iranian people to the rest of the world."
+"We show that we are a team under one flag that can bring joy to an entire country and can show the power of Iranian players and the Iranian people to the rest of the world," he said.

 March 11: Iranian Sports Minister Ahmad Donyamali came out and ruled out Iranian participation in the World Cup due to the war.

-March 15: The Iranian Football Federation opened up about participating in the World Cup, but with the condition that the group stage matches would be moved from the United States to Mexico.
-Something that FIFA later rejected.
+March 15: The Iranian Football Federation opened up about participating in the World Cup, but on the condition that the group stage matches would be moved from the United States to Mexico.
+FIFA later rejected that.

-April 23: The Trump administration special envoy Paolo Zampolli suggested to both Donald Trump and FIFA President Gianni Infantino that Italy, who were eliminated in a playoff against Bosnia-Herzegovina, should replace Iran in this summer's World Cup.
-A proposal that was rejected by both FIFA and Italy.
+April 23: Trump administration special envoy Paolo Zampolli suggested to both Donald Trump and FIFA President Gianni Infantino that Italy, who were eliminated in a playoff against Bosnia-Herzegovina, should replace Iran in this summer's World Cup.
+The proposal was rejected by both FIFA and Italy.

 May 9: Iran's football federation confirmed that it will participate in the World Cup.
 President Mehdi Taj said in an interview with the AP that the federation has sought guarantees from host countries about the Iranian team's visas, security and treatment during the tournament.